STS-26

 STS-26 was the 26th NASA Space Shuttle mission and the seventh flight of the orbiter Discovery.
 The mission launched from Kennedy Space Center, Florida, on September 29, 1988, and landed four days later on October 3, 1988.
 STS-26 was declared the "Return to Flight" mission, being the first mission after the Space Shuttle Challenger disaster of January 28, 1986.
 It was the first mission since STS-9 to use the original Space Transportation System (STS) numbering system, the first to have all its crew members wear pressure suits for launch and landing since STS-4, and the first mission with bailout capacity since STS-4.
 STS-26 was also the first U.S. space mission with an all-veteran crew since Apollo 11, with all of its crew members having flown at least one prior mission.

 The mission is technically designated STS-26R, as the original STS-26 designation previously belonged to STS-51-F (also known as Spacelab-2).
 Likewise all flights with the STS-26 through STS-33 designations would require the R in their documentation to avoid conflicts in tracking data between the old and new flight designations.

 Crew

 The crew roster for STS-26 was based on the original crew assignment for STS-61-F, which would have launched the Ulysses probe from Challenger in 1986.
 Ulysses was eventually launched on STS-41.
 Hauck, Lounge and Hilmers were all assigned to that flight, with Roy D. Bridges Jr. as pilot.
 Bridges never flew again after the Challenger disaster, but would eventually become the director of Langley Research Center (LRC).

-Covey was the CAPCOM operator during the STS-51-L launch who uttered the words, "Challenger, go at throttle up", shortly after which the orbiter disintegrated.
+Covey was the CAPCOM operator during the STS-51-L launch who uttered the words, "Challenger, go at throttle up" to commander Francis R. Scobee, shortly after which the orbiter disintegrated.
 He also would have been the CAPCOM operator for the canceled STS-61-F mission during launch and landing.